jarviscanada/jarvis_data_eng_HumzaAfzal/springboot/README.md

 * [Improvements](#Improvements)

 # Introduction
-This java project is a trading app that lets users register, make an account, and trade in stocks using real world market data provided through the IEX Cloud API.
+This java project is a trading app that lets users register, make an account, and trade in stocks using real-world market data provided through the IEX Cloud API.
 The data is saved to a PostgreSQL database using JDBC.
-Currently it is a proof of concept so no actual trading is being done.
+Currently, it is a proof of concept so no actual trading is being done.
 This project follows the microservice architecture and the Springboot framework.
 The project is packaged using docker.
 SwaggerUI was utilized for the UI on the web browser.

 # Quick Start
 - Prequiresites: Docker, CentOS 7